THE MOST TRUSTED COPYCAT RECIPES

 Menu Description: "The classic Italian dessert.
 A layer of creamy custard set atop espresso-soaked ladyfingers."

 In Italian, tiramisu means "pick me up" or "cheer me up."
-And when you taste the delicious combination of mascarpone cheese (sometimes referred to as Italian cream cheese), cream cheese, ladyfingers, espresso and Kahlua it will be hard not to smile.
+And when you taste the delicious combination of mascarpone cheese (sometimes referred to as Italian cream cheese), ladyfingers, espresso and Kahlua it will be hard not to smile.

 For my Olive Garden Tiramisu recipe below, you'll want to get out your double boiler for the egg yolks (a metal bowl over a saucepan of simmering water will also do) and get some ladyfingers (ladyfingers are miniature cakes about the size of two fingers side-by-side).
 For this tiramisu dessert, you can either make your own espresso, use extra strong coffee as a substitute, or, next time you're at Starbucks, order up a quadruple shot of espresso to go.